 Step Objective Method Relevant Section 1 Determination of Annual Population Projections Determination of annual population during the strategy period based on established projection targets (the latter in this instance).
 Section 4.2.1 2 Determination of Housing Supply Targets and Household Demand Determination of plan period housing supply targets (HST) and resulting annual housing demand based on Section 28 Guidelines.
 Section 4.2.2 3 Calculation of Estimated Distribution of Household Disposable Incomes Calculation of estimated distribution of household disposable incomes for the established deciles (by the CSO) based on the weekly and annualised disposable incomes at national level and adjusted for the City and County based on application of an "inflator" or "deflator" rate.
 4 Calculation of Average Annual Household Disposable Income Distribution Calculation of estimated distribution of annual disposable household incomes per decile during the strategy period based on the preceding step and application of a forecast GDP growth rate.
-5 Calculation of Average Monthly Household Disposable Income Distribution verage Monthly disposable household incomes per decile during the strategy period based on the preceding step and application of a forecast GDP growth rate.
-6 Determination of Distribution of Total Anticipated Households Calculation of the estimated distribution of household units for each decile throughout the strategy period as well as the distribution of housing units in the State from the Household Budget Survey (by the CSO).
+5 Calculation of Average Monthly Household Disposable Income Distribution Calculation of estimated distribution of monthly disposable household incomes per decile during the strategy period based on the preceding step and application of a forecast GDP growth rate.
+Section 4.2.3 and Section 4.2.4 6 Determination of Distribution of Total Anticipated Households Calculation of the estimated distribution of household units for each decile throughout the strategy period as well as the distribution of housing units in the State from the Household Budget Survey (by the CSO).
 7 Determination of Distribution of Additional Anticipated Households Calculation of the estimated distribution of additional anticipated households annually during the strategy period as well as the distribution of housing units in the State from the Household Budget Survey (by the CSO).
 8 Calculation of Projected House Price Bands Calculation of projected house price bands based on the percentage split of the established (by the DHPLG) eight price bands and a projected annual price increase or decrease.
-Section 4.2.6 9 Calculation of Mortgage Capacity of Households Calculation of the approximate affordable house price per decile per year based on the application of the "Annuity Formula".
-This is based on the determination of an "Affordability Threshold", a "Loan to Value Ratio", an "Annual Percentage Rate (APR) - Interest Rate", a "Monthly Percentage Rate Section 4.2.6
+Section 4.2.6 9 Calculation of Mortgage Capacity of Households Mortgage Capacity price per decile per year based on the application of